afontenot/pyweight/docs/md/Weight Management with PyWeight.md

 ### Scales

-PyWeight works best if you have an accurate scale, preferrably a digital one, with measurements to at least 0.2 pounds (0.1 kg).
+PyWeight works best if you have an accurate scale, preferably a digital one, with measurements to at least 0.2 pounds (0.1 kg).

 Any such scale will do, you don't need any advanced features --- and